rht-labs/tech-exercise/docs/5-the-deployments-strike-back/README.md

 ## 🔨 Tools used in this exercise!

 * Nothing special.
-OpenShift's existing capabilities help us to deploy these methods.
+SAAP's existing capabilities help us to deploy these methods.